 An eligible applicant is not guaranteed a benefit from the Fund.

-The Fund will provide payments for books and tuition only – not for fees, room and board, or other costs.
+The Fund will provide payments for books and tuition only – not for fees, room and board, or other costs of attendance.

 Applicants must apply for financial aid, at minimum, by completing the FAFSA application to be submitted to their school or training program.